ycpcs/cs330-fall2023/exams/exam1_study_guide.md

 title: "Exam 1 - Study Guide"
 ---

-Exam 1 - Oct 07, 2021
+Exam 1 - Oct 05, 2022
 -----------------------

 ### Study Guide:
 - Study the advantages and disadvantages of circuit and packet switching.
-- Know the types of delays in routers.
+- Know all types of delays in routers.
-- Know how packet loss.
+- Know how packet loss occur.
-- Recognize what TCP/IP Model layers are used by different computer/network devices.
-Review network slides and figures in textbook.
-- Know the layers of the TCP/IP network model used in switches, routers and computer hosts.
+- Recognize what TCP/IP Model layers are used by different computer/network devices - know the layers of the TCP/IP network model used in switches, routers and computer hosts.
-- Know the difference between a dedicated link (Verizon) and shared link (Comcast) to an ISP.
+- Know the difference between a dedicated link and shared link to an ISP.
 - Know different security attacks and malware.
 - Identify the advantages and disadvantages of client-server and peer-to-peer networks.
-- Know what is a socket.
-Study slides and textbook.
+- Know what is a socket, characteristics associated with UDP and TCP socket.
-- Know about secure sockets layer (SSL), TCP and UDP services.
+- Know about different services TCP and UDP provide.
+How are those achieved.
 - Know about cookies.
 - Tell the benefits of single and distributed DNS servers.
 - Know the common protocol and ports for: dns, dns secure, ftp, http, http secure, imap, imap secure, pop3, pop3 secure, smtp, smtp secure: